sighingnow/jekyll-gitbook/_pages/CH.md

 | Agent         | <w class = "attendee-class">your_attendee_ID</w>_agent1@\<your domain\> | \<your assign DN\> |
 | Supervisor    | <w class = "attendee-class">your_attendee_ID</w>_supervisor1@\<your domain\> | \<your assign DN\> |

 > Don't use the domain **mailinator.com** for the user accounts in Control Hub.
-From the security reasons, such accounts will be automatically removed.
+For security reasons, such accounts will be automatically deleted.
 {: .block-danger }

 ### 1. Define your Attendee ID